sjoh4302/OFFAD/README.md

-# OffPeriodDetection
+# OFFAD (Off period automated detection)

-# What is EEGLAB?
+# What is OFFAD?
-EEGLAB is an open source signal processing environment for electrophysiological signals running on Matlab and Octave (command line only for Octave).
-This folder contains original Matlab functions from the EEGLAB (formerly ICA/EEG) Matlab toolbox, all released under the Gnu public license (see eeglablicence.txt).
-See the EEGLAB tutorial and reference paper (URLs given below) for more information.
+OFFAD is an open source signal processing GUI for detecting OFF periods: periods of generalized neuronal silence associated with NREM slow waves.
+The pipeline consists of a Guassian clustering step followed by a visual and statistical presentation of the resulting OFF periods to allow further curation by the user.

+# Installing
+You can clone this repository.

-# Installing/cloning
+# Starting OFFAD
-**Recommended:** Download the official EEGLAB release from https://sccn.ucsd.edu/eeglab/download.php

-**Do not download a ZIP file directly from GIT as it will not contain EEGLAB submodules**.
-Instead clone the reposity while pulling EEGLAB sub-modules.
+1. Open MATLAB in
 ```
 git clone --recurse-submodules https://github.com/sccn/eeglab.git
 ```